c3d/xl/doc/HANDBOOK_2-evaluation.md

 in a given statement.

-## Deferred evaluation
+## Lazy evaluation

 In the cases where immediate evaluation is not required, an argument will be bound to a formal parameter in such a way that an evaluation of the formal argument in the body of the declaration will evaluate the original expression in the original context.
-This is called _deferred evaluation_.
+This is called _lazy evaluation_.
 The original expression will be evaluated every time the parameter is evaluated.

 To understand these rules, consider the canonical definition of `while` loops: